CarlosHFZ/gntech-test-carlos/README.md

-# 🌤️ GNTech Weather Data API
+# 🌤️ Weather Data API

 A RESTful API built with FastAPI, PostgreSQL, and Docker to fetch and store weather data from the OpenWeather API.